vzool/api-guard/README.md

 6- Default Hmac algo is `sha3-384`, there are many algo out [there](http://php.net/manual/en/function.hash-hmac-algos.php).

-7- If you change Hmac alog, the key length will be different which depends on algo itself.
+7- If you change Hmac algo, the key length will be different which depends on algo itself.

 8- The `Middleware` will expect two keys as headers which are: